Hedge accounting

 On account of the short-term nature of the Group’s payment terms, reclassifications to the income statement and the recognition of the corresponding cash flows generally take place in the same reporting period.
 A foreign-currency receivable or liability is recognised when goods are despatched or received.
 Until the corresponding payment is received, changes in the fair value of the derivative are recognised in the income statement such that they largely offset the effect of the measurement of the foreign-currency receivable or liability at the reporting date.

-In 2016, the KION Group made use of transaction-related foreign-currency forwards to hedge currency risk in connection with the acquisition of Dematic.
+In 2016, the KION Group had made use of transaction-related foreign-currency forwards to hedge currency risk in connection with the acquisition of Dematic.
 The notional amount of these currency forwards totalled €2.3 billion.
 Currency forwards with a total notional amount of €1.9 billion served to hedge the purchase price obligation for the shares and were accounted for as cash flow hedges.
-The resulting changes in exchange rates were included in the reclassified changes in fair value under gains / losses on hedge reserves and were recognised as a basis adjustment (see note ).
+The resulting changes in exchange rates were included in the reclassified changes in fair value under gains/losses on hedge reserves and were recognised as a basis adjustment.